KenKundert/avendesora/doc/advanced.rst

 once at the beginning.
-For example, imagine one partner creates an account at the US Postal Service website and then informs the partner that the name of the new account is *USPS* and the username is *justus*.
+For example, imagine one partner creates an account at the US Postal Service website and then informs the partner that the name of the new account is *USPS* and the username is *taveren*.
 That is enough information for the second partner to generate the password and login.
 And notice that the necessary information can be shared over an insecure channel.
 For example, it could be sent in a text message or from a phone where trustworthy